-Siri Activation
+Siri Activation and Feedback

 People want Siri to be easy to talk to, but unobtrusive.
 To put it another way, you want it when you want it, and you don’t when you don’t.
 This poses challenges given that Siri’s hardware button is overloaded — short press for screen lock, double-press for Wallet, and long press for Siri.
 And using just your voice to summon Siri is natural and convenient, but that convenience comes at the cost of occasional false-activation blunders.